-For all indoor houses/ fixed shelters, records must be available showing the test results of ammonia levels, measured monthly by or on behalf of the producer at the height of the hens at multiple locations in the house.
+Records must be available showing the results of tests of ammonia levels, measured monthly at the height of the hens at multiple locations in the house.

 Ammonia levels should ideally be less than 10 parts per million (ppm) but must not exceed 25 ppm.
 If any monthly ammonia test result is in excess of 25 ppm, records must show that a program of ammonia mitigation was adopted.
-In addition to a description of the steps taken to reduce ammonia levels, the records must show that ammonia testing was performed daily until ammonia levels dropped below 25 ppm.
+Along with a description of the steps taken to reduce ammonia levels, the records must show that ammonia testing was performed daily until ammonia levels dropped below 25 ppm.

 Note: Provisions must be made to help ensure that aerial contaminants do not reach a level at which they are noticeably unpleasant to a human observer.
 Effective control of ammonia levels through litter maintenance and adequate ventilation may also help to control levels of other aerial contaminants such as dust, HS, CO, and CO2.
-Ammonia levels should be maintained at less than 10 ppm wherever possible.
+Ammonia levels are to be maintained at less than 10 ppm wherever possible.

-Please note: As noted later in these Animal Welfare Guidelines in the "On-Site/ Environment" section, the auditor is required to perform independent measurements of the ammonia levels in the house during the annual animal welfare audit.
+Please note: As noted later in these Animal Welfare Standards Guidelines in the "On-Site/ Environment" section, the auditor is required to perform independent measurements of the ammonia levels in the house during the annual animal welfare audit.
 The producer must provide the auditor with appropriate equipment with which to perform these measurements.